AyaBautista/ayab-car-dealership/README.md

 1. Restore the CarDealershipDB.bak file on the local machine.
 I ended up using LocalDB\MSSQLLocalDB to setup the ConnectionString in the WebAPI project.

 2. Open the CarDealershipWebAPI Solution.
-Restore NuGet Packages.
+Rebuild and Restore NuGet Packages.

 4. Open the Command Prompt and navigate to the 'aya-bautista-car-dealership' folder